Thousands of students from all over the world journey every year to the home of Ashtanga in the city of Mysore, India.

 - It’s a moving meditation.
 Once you know the sequence you are free to focus on the breath, gazing points and posture as points of stillness for the mind.
 You can truly ‘go with the flow’ without interruption from a teacher and immerse yourself in your practice as a moving meditation.

 - It sets you up for the day.
-While everyone else is on their 2nd coffee and struggling to drag themselves to work, you will be vibrant, alert and glowing.
+While everyone else is on their 2nd coffee and struggling to drag themselves to work, you will be vibrant, alert and focussed.
 You’ll have the jump on all your work colleagues and so will be much better placed to defend yourself against workplace stress, toxins and politics than those who hit the snooze button.
-All the systems of your body will be functioning better including the nervous, digestive and circulation system boosting your immunity and keeping you healthy and happy.
+All the systems of your body will be functioning better including the nervous, digestive and circulation system boosting your immunity and keeping you healthier and happier.

 - You can practice as a couple/family/community.
 Mysore classes are available to everyone.
-That means that couples, families and friends can practice together, even if they have different levels of practice.
+That means that couples, families and friends can practice together, regardless of different levels of practice.
 Mysore classes create an encouraging community of like-minded individuals.
-That energy will lift you up and carry you through the hardest of days.

 - Wont I find it hard to remember the sequence?
 You’ll do it in no time at all.
 At first it will feel a little awkward but so do all new adventures.
 Pretty soon the practice will be almost ‘automatic’ like learning to drive.
 And if you don’t remember, so what?
 Everyone who is in a Mysore class started right where you are.
 The teacher is there to help and our community is friendly and supportive so just do your best.

 - Aren’t there more experienced people in the room?
 Yes and why not cultivate the attitude that that’s a great thing rather than something to fear?
 Yoga is about self-development on every level.
 That includes overcoming jealousy and insecurities.
 With an open mind, you will see what is possible and be inspired countless times.
-It’s important also to remember that yoga is not about who can do the hardest yoga pose, it’s about the mind while you are doing any pose.
+It’s important also to remember that yoga is not about who can do the hardest yoga pose, it’s about the quality of the mind while you are doing any pose.
 Only you know where your mind is at.
-No one is comparing, it’s a personal journey and they started where you are once too.
+No one can compare, it’s a personal journey and everyone started once where you are.

 - How often do I need to practice?
 Some people start with a daily (6 day a week) practice right away and some start 2-3 times per week and build from there with it eventually becoming a daily (6 days) practice.
 The more often you practice the greater the benefits, and naturally over time you will want to practice more and more often because you can see how good it is for you.
 There is great power in a daily ritual of yoga.
 The important thing is to just start.